Editorial standards

 • Anonymous certainty where a narrower collective byline would be more honest.

 Operational standard: if commercial pressure conflicts with factual caution, factual caution wins.
-This is a credibility business before it is a sponsorship business.
+A score nobody can check is worth nothing to a buyer.